31 July 2025 | 3 minute read

 Leaving a charitable legacy

 Gifts to charities and political parties are also tax-free.
-Leaving a financial legacy to your chosen charity could be beneficial in several ways while, with careful financial planning, keeping the amount you have to leave to family intact.
-The legacy itself is exempt from IHT and if it exceeds 10% of the ‘net value’ of your estate (chargeable estate less standard nil-rate bands), a reduced IHT rate of 36% applies.
+Leaving a financial legacy to your chosen charity could be beneficial in several ways while also keeping the amount you have to leave to family intact (with careful financial planning).
+The legacy itself is exempt from IHT and if it exceeds 10% of the ‘net value’ of your estate (the chargeable estate less standard nil-rate bands), a reduced IHT rate of 36% applies.
 The legacy could also result in the reinstatement of some of your residence nil-rate band.

-In other words, the majority of a substantial charitable bequest could be funded from a reduction in IHT rather than a reduction in the amount inherited by family.
+In other words, the majority of a substantial charitable donation could be funded from a reduction in IHT rather than a reduction in the amount inherited by family.

 Passing on your retirement pot